Analysis | Just because an attempt to steal an election is ludicrous and ham-handed doesn’t mean it can’t work

-The presented evidence, such as it was, ranged from the already debunked to Infowars-level nonsense.
-Lead attorney Rudolph W. Giuliani rehashed the past few weeks of allegations from the campaign, presenting as legitimate a number of claims which have already been rejected by the courts.
-He looped all of it into a broad conspiracy theory with President-elect Joe Biden at the apex — but still managed not to offer the most bizarre claims.

-That trophy went to Sidney Powell, who articulated a wide-ranging theory of “communist money” from Venezuela and China being used to develop a computer system the algorithm for which would arbitrarily change votes until it somehow broke under the weight of Trump's massive popularity.
-Even just the last part of that makes no sense from a technical standpoint, but rest assured that Powell (who also serves as defense for former national security adviser and QAnon adherent Michael Flynn) also managed to loop in George Soros.
+That trophy went to Sidney Powell, who articulated a wide-ranging theory of “communist money” from Venezuela and China being used to develop a computer system, the algorithm for which would arbitrarily change votes until it somehow broke under the weight of Trump’s massive popularity.
+Even just the last part of that makes no sense from a technical standpoint, but rest assured that Powell (who also serves as defense attorney for former national security adviser and QAnon adherent Michael Flynn) also managed to loop in George Soros.

 At multiple points, the attorneys tried to guilt the media into covering the claims seriously, even while explicitly withholding the evidence they claimed proved their points.
-That evidence would be reserved for the courtroom, Giuliani said, saying that he didn't want his purported witnesses to face media scrutiny.
-This is the same rationale he used for passing allegations about Joe Biden's son Hunter to the New York Post: that the media would vet claims before passing them on to the public.
+That evidence would be reserved for the courtroom, Giuliani said, saying that he didn’t want his purported witnesses to face media scrutiny.
+This is the same rationale he used for passing allegations about Biden’s son, Hunter, to the New York Post: that the media would vet claims before passing them on to the public.

 And that, of course, was the point of the news conference.
 The goal was to dump a vast array of hollow, debunked or simply wild claims into the public conversation, to aid Trump’s effort to cast the results of the 2020 election as suspect.
 The news conference was in service to Trump’s goal of doing to the election results what Powell says happened to that unfortunate Venezuelan algorithm: to break it by overloading it.
-Trump came into the election claiming that he would only lose if fraud occurred.
+Trump came into the election claiming he would lose only if fraud occurred.
 Since the election, he’s been doing everything in his power to make people think that actually happened.

 There is absolutely no evidence that it did.
 None.
 There are questions about small numbers of votes at the margins, as there always are.
 But no evidence at all that the results are suspect.
 Biden was the choice of millions more voters nationally and of just enough voters in a number of states to earn more than 300 electoral votes.
 Trump lost the election.